Our Inspiration

 2. Self-Regulation.
 The ability to control or redirect disruptive impulses and moods and the propensity to suspend judgment — to think before acting.
 Leaders who are in control of their feelings and impulses are able to create an environment of trust and fairness, reducing politics and infighting, and increasing productivity.

-energy and persistence.
+3. Motivation.
+A propensity to pursue goals with energy and persistence.
 Highly effective leaders are motivated by the internal drive to achieve rather than external rewards.

 4. Empathy.
 The ability to understand the emotional makeup of other people and the skill in treating people according to their emotional reactions.
 Empathy allows leaders to understand their teams’ emotional makeup, appreciate diversity and retain key talent.

-and building networks, and the ability to find common ground and build rapport.
+5. Social Skill.
+Proficiency in managing relationships and building networks, and the ability to find common ground and build rapport.
 This is critical to a leader whose task is to get work done through others.

 SO CAN EMOTIONAL INTELLIGENCE BE LEARNED?